1011+ breaches tracked — check free

 Approximately 1,401,259 user records were exposed in the Udemy breach in April 2026.

 Yes.
-Leaked credentials are actively used in credential stuffing attacks years after a breach.
-If you reused your Udemy password elsewhere and haven't changed it, those accounts remain at risk today.
+Leaked credentials are actively used in credential-stuffing attacks years after a breach.
+If you reused your Udemy password elsewhere and have not changed it, those accounts remain at risk today.

 Enter your email in the free checker on EmailLeaked.
-We scan 12 billion+ breach records including the full Udemy dataset and tell you instantly whether your email was exposed and what data was taken.
+We scan millions of breach records including the Udemy dataset and tell you instantly whether your email was exposed and what data was taken.

-Change your Udemy password immediately, change any other account where you used the same password, enable two-factor authentication on all important accounts, and monitor for phishing emails over the next 90 days.
+Change your Udemy password immediately, update any account where you used the same password, enable two-factor authentication on all important accounts, and monitor for phishing emails over the next 90 days.

 How this breach page is reviewed